abpframework/abp/docs/en/tutorials/modular-crm/part-07.md

 ### Using the `IDistributedEventBus` Service

 The `IDistributedEventBus` service publishes events to the event bus.
 Until this point, the Ordering module has no functionality to create new orders.

-Open the `ModularCrm.Ordering` module's .NET solution, and edit the `OrderAppService` class in the `ModularCrm.Ordering` project.
+For that purpose, open the `ModularCrm.Ordering` module's .NET solution, and update the `OrderAppService` as following:

-Here is the full `OrderAppService` class:

 ````csharp
 using System;